serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ## Flip-Flop Overlapping instances

 Here we look at a variant of this error that seemingly flip flops when attempts are made to fix it.
-Let us look at a sample, which involves a typeclass called `convert`.
+Let us look at a sample.

 ```
 {-# LANGUAGE FlexibleInstances #-}
-{-# LANGUAGE MultiParamTypeClasses #-}

 module Main (main) where

 import Data.Typeable

-class Convertable a b where
+class Printable a where
-  convert :: a -> b
+  printMe :: a -> IO ()

-instance Integral a => Convertable a Int where
+instance Printable a where
-  convert = fromIntegral
+  printMe _ = putStrLn "General instance"

-instance {-# OVERLAPPING #-} Integral a => Convertable Int a where
+instance Functor f => Printable (f a) where
-  convert = fromIntegral
+  printMe _ = putStrLn "Instance for a Functor"

+newtype MyType a = MyType a

 main :: IO ()
-main = putStrLn $ show (fn 10 :: Integer)

-fn :: (Show a, Integral a) => Int -> a
-fn x = convert x
+main = printMe (MyType 5)

 ```

 As expected, we get the overlapping instances error.

 ```
-• Overlapping instances for Convertable Int a
+• Overlapping instances for Printable (MyType Char)
-        arising from a use of ‘convert’
+    arising from a use of ‘printMe’
   Matching instances:
-        instance Integral a => Convertable a Int
-          -- Defined at app/Main.hs:11:10
+    instance Printable a -- Defined at app/Main.hs:10:10
-        instance [overlapping] Integral a => Convertable Int a
+    instance Functor f => Printable (f a)
-          -- Defined at app/Main.hs:14:30
+      -- Defined at app/Main.hs:13:10
-      (The choice depends on the instantiation of ‘a’
-       To pick the first instance above, use IncoherentInstances
-       when compiling the other instance declarations)
 ```

-Since we had a similar error in the last example, and we could have fixed it by removing one of the instances, it might appear that same could work here as well.
+Since we saw a similar error in the last example, and we could have fixed it by removing one of the instances, it might appear that same could work here as well.

 And it also kind of makes sense, since GHC is confused by two eligebile instances, so in all probablity, removing one of them should fix it, right?

-So we try by removing the instance for `Convertable Int a`, as below,
+So we try by removing the instance for `Printable a`, as below,

 ```
 {-# LANGUAGE FlexibleInstances #-}
-{-# LANGUAGE MultiParamTypeClasses #-}

 module Main (main) where

 import Data.Typeable

-class Convertable a b where
+class Printable a where
-  convert :: a -> b
+  printMe :: a -> IO ()

-instance Integral a => Convertable a Int where
+instance Functor f => Printable (f a) where
-  convert = fromIntegral
+  printMe _ = putStrLn "Instance for a Functor"

+newtype MyType a = MyType a

 main :: IO ()
-main = putStrLn $ show (fn 10 :: Integer)

-fn :: (Show a, Integral a) => Int -> a
-fn x = convert x
+main = printMe (MyType 'c')
 ```
 and re-compile, and we get..

 ```
-    • Could not deduce (Convertable Int a)
-        arising from a use of ‘convert’
+• No instance for (Functor MyType) arising from a use of ‘printMe’
-      from the context: (Show a, Integral a)
-        bound by the type signature for:
-                   fn :: forall a.
-(Show a, Integral a) => Int -> a
+• In the expression: printMe (MyType 'c')
+  In an equation for ‘main’: main = printMe (MyType 'c')
 ```

 To our great surprise, we find that removing one instance from the two eligible